isomerpages/mci-pac/_press-accreditation/Who can apply for Press Accreditation.md

 ---
 ### Media Organisations

-Local, as well as foreign media organisations based in Singapore can apply to MCI for press accreditation.
+Local, as well as foreign media organisations based in Singapore can apply to MDDI for press accreditation.
 Applications are considered on a case-by-case basis and takes into account how regularly, accurately, and responsibly the media organisations cover government news and events, as well as their reach and/or distribution.

 The following organisations are not eligible to apply for press accreditation: